ULIPs and ETFs: Understand the Differences

 • Encourages disciplined, long-term saving due to lock-in.

-• Tax benefit on premiums under Section 80C (OLD tax regime only) and tax-free maturity benefits under Section 10 (10D), provided certain conditions are met.
+• Tax deduction on premiums under Section 80C (under OLD tax regime only) and tax-benefits on maturity under Section 10 (10D) of Income Tax Act 1961, provided certain conditions are met.

 • Limited liquidity due to a 5-year lock-in period.